• Why Paris

 13 Tuesday Dec 2016

-Posted by Trailblazer Travel Books in French holidays, Paris photos, Paris travel, Paris Wandering
+Posted French holidays, Paris photos, Paris travel, Paris Wandering

 It’s December and the City of Light is showing off what it is known for now that the holiday season is in full swing.
 Taken from the International Space Station (merci NASA), the photo above shows off the brightest boulevard, Avenue des Champs-Élysées, historical axis of the city.
 The Arc de Triomphe, meeting place of eleven major boulevards, appears as a star at one end.
 The many forested parks stand out as black polygons.